takayoshiotake/octave-12-key-macropad/prototype/README.md

 - [ ] The push switch of PEC12R-4217F-S0024-ND is clicky and heavy and loud.
 - [ ] Fatal: Rotation cannot be detected because SingalA and SignalB do not go to Low level due to the value of R1-R4 in the schematic rev.2.
     ↪︎ It can be solved by removing R1 and R3 and using pull-up of RP2040 instead, or use a large value such as 100K for R1 and R3.
+- [ ] A specially designed enclosure is required.